Friends of Yemin Orde Joins Global #GivingTuesday Movement

-)-- Friends of Yemin Orde (FYO) is pleased to announce that it will participate in the #GivingTuesday global day of giving, which is scheduled for Tuesday, Nov.
+Friends of Yemin Orde (FYO) will participate in the #GivingTuesday global day of giving, which is scheduled for Tuesday, Nov.
 29, 2016.
-FYO’s goal for this special one-day fundraising campaign is $75,000, which will directly support the important therapeutic programs and extracurricular activities for 430 at-risk immigrant youth at Yemin Orde Youth Village in Israel.
-These programs include art and music therapy, public speaking programs, a running club, a photography club and other activities that build leadership skills and self-esteem as well as encourage teamwork and patience.
+Funds raised will support important therapeutic programs and activities for at-risk youth at Yemin Orde Youth Village.

 Friends of Yemin Orde is the U.S. fundraising arm of Yemin Orde Youth Village.
 Visit https://www.yeminorde.org for more information or email mailto:email@example.com.

 #GivingTuesday donors will have opportunity to double the impact of their gift with a 1:1 match from the Samueli Foundation.
 The Samueli Foundation will provide one dollar for every new dollar FYO receives on Nov.
 29, up to $5,000.
 Thanks in large part to the Samueli Foundation’s 2015 #GivingTuesday match, FYO successfully raised enough funds to purchase new ping pong tables, therapeutic board games and other recreation and sports equipment for the fragile youth at the Village.